risc0/risc0-ethereum/crates/op-steel/README.md

 let input = env.into_input().await?;
 ```

-### Working with Dispute Games
+### Cross-Chain Queries (OP to Ethereum)

-By relying on the existing dispute game functionality it is seamlessly possible to verify OP contract execution on L1.
+OP-Steel enables cross-chain queries, such as verifying OP contract execution on Ethereum L1.
+This is a key feature that Steel alone does not provide.

 ```rust
 // Create an OP environment referencing a dispute game